Shirley Nolan: Death and legacy

-Nolan died in Fairview Park in Australia, having succeeded at the second attempt to take her own life.
+Nolan died in July 2002 in Australia, aged 60, from an apparent suicide.
 She described her first attempt to take her life as "botched" and emergency medics created her recovery despite her written instructions.
 She was denied further painkillers but her friends knew that she intended to try again.
 Because they could not be implicated as accomplices, Shirley died alone using another cocktail of drugs.

 The charity that she founded made transplants possible for 4,000 people.
-When she died there were 50 similar registers to her own recording the bone marrow details of 7 million people.
+When she died there were 50 similar registers to her own, recording the bone marrow details of 7 million people.

 The Anthony Nolan Register moved to St Mary Abbots Hospital in 1978 and to offices and research institute in north London, in the grounds of the Royal Free Hospital.
 The charity was renamed in 2001 as the Anthony Nolan Trust and again in 2010 to "Anthony Nolan".

 In 2008 the "Anthony Nolan" charity created the UK's first cord blood bank, allowing mothers to donate the blood from their umbilical cord and placenta after they give birth, to use this blood in stem cell transplants.